Romans chapter 4 is the chapter. Open your Bible, we’re going to look at Romans 4 for a little bit tonight.

 So Abraham is not the father of all those made righteous by works, but rather he is, in a sense, the father of all those made righteous by faith.
 To Paul and the Holy Spirit, the essence of Abraham’s testimony and witness and model and pattern is simply that he believed God.
 He believed God.
 He took God at His Word.

-And then that one son, God says to him, “Take him up to Mount Moriah and kill him and offer him as a sacrifice.
+And then that one son, God says to him, “Take him up on Mount Moriah and kill him and offer him as a sacrifice.”
 And by faith, Abraham does it, verse 17, offered up Isaac.
 And he who had received the promises was offering up his only begotten son.
-It was he to whom it was said, “In Isaac your descendants shall be called,” Genesis 21:12.
-And here he was going to kill Isaac because God asked him to and in Isaac was the fulfillment of everything that he had left home for, everything he had languished as a bedouin through all those years waiting for, everything unrealized.
+It was he to whom it was said, “In Isaac, your descendants shall be called,” Genesis 21:12.
+And here he was going to kill Isaac because God asked him to, and in Isaac was the fulfillment of everything that he had left home for, everything he had languished as a Bedouin through all those years waiting for, everything unrealized.

 How could he do that?
 His faith was so strong, according to verse 19, he considered that God is able to raise people, even from the dead.
 Why would he have killed Isaac?
 Because he trusted the promise of God so much that he knew that God would raise Isaac from the dead to fulfill that promise if He had to.
 That is great faith.
 Abraham is a model of faith.